tigerfarm/work/book/voicemail/README.md

   </Dial>
 </Response>
 ````
-+ TwiML Bin XML, if you are using a SIP softphone or device:
++ TwiML Bin XML, if you are using a SIP softphone or SIP device:
 ````
 <?xml version="1.0" encoding="UTF-8"?>
 <Response>